7.2 Linking parent and transformation product features

 componTP <- generateComponents(algorithm = "tp",

-fGroups = fGroups[rGroups = "before"],
+fGroups = fGroups[ni = treatment == "before"],

-In this example, only those feature groups present in the “before” replicate group are considered as parents, and those in “after” may be considered as a TP.
-Since it is likely that there will be some overlap in feature groups between both sample groups, the ignoreParents
+fGroupsTPs = fGroups[ni = treatment == "after"])In this example, only those feature groups with features present in the “before” treatment group are considered as parents, and those in “after” may be considered as a TP (see this section on how to group sample analyses with metadata).
+Since it is likely that there will be some overlap in feature groups between both sample groups, the ignoreParents flag can be used to not consider any of the overlap for TP assignments:

 componTP <- generateComponents(algorithm = "tp",

-fGroups = fGroups[rGroups = "before"],
+fGroups = fGroups[ni = treatment == "before"],

-fGroupsTPs = fGroups[rGroups = "after"],
+fGroupsTPs = fGroups[ni = treatment == "after"],

-More sophisticates ways are of course possible to provide an upfront distinction between parent/TP feature groups.
+ignoreParents = TRUE)More sophisticates ways are of course possible to provide an upfront distinction between parent/TP feature groups.
 In the fourth example a workflow is demonstrated where fold changes are used.

 NOTE The feature groups specified for

-must always originate from the samefeatureGroups
+fGroups/fGroupsTPsmust always originate from the samefeatureGroupsobject.

-algorithms it is mandatory that a suspect screening of parents and TPs is performed prior to componentization.
+If TPs were generated with an algorithm that requires parent input (see Obtaining TPs), then it is often mandatory that a suspect screening of parents and TPs is performed prior to componentization.
 This is necessary for the componentization algorithm to map the feature groups that belong to a particular parent or TP.
-To do so, the convertToSuspects
+Note that this step should not be performed for the ann_form and ann_comp algorithms, as these algorithms already provide the necessary mappings.
+The convertToSuspects function is used to prepare the suspect list:

 suspects <- convertToSuspects(TPs, includeParents = TRUE)